We are a dedicated team who are passionate about what we do. Find out more about us, where we’ve come from and what we do at Future First.

 More recently Alex has worked as a Customer Services Team Leader for Dogs Trust Manchester where she specialised in customer relations as well as the implementation and delivery of volunteer and staff training.

-Alex is passionate about the benefits of building alumni communities in state schools and colleges and strives to raise aspiration through her role as Alumni Programme Officer.
+Alex is passionate about the benefits of building alumni communities in state schools and colleges and strives to raise aspiration through her role as Regional Programme Manager.

 Dave joined the team in April 2014 as a Developer.
-He works on all aspects of Future First’s tech offering, but prefers ‘back-end’ aspects such as database work.
+He works on all aspects of Future First’s tech offering, particularly Meteor and Salesforce, preferring ‘back-end’ aspects such as database work.

 He has previously worked in IT support and IT recycling/refurbishment, and has volunteered for a charity which sends refurbished computers to schools and community projects in Africa.
 In his spare time, David designs, builds and programs small computers based on 1980s-era processors.